mwbowers/mwbowers.github.io/manuals/migrations/rpg-cycle.md

 ## Last Record

-During the last time a program goes through the loop, when no more records are available, the `_INLR` (last record) indicator and all level indicators (`_L1` through `_L9`) are set to *true*.
+During the last time a program goes through the loop, when no more records are available, the `_INLR` (last record) indicator and all level indicators (`_L1` through `_L9`) are set to *'1'*.
 Any total calculation and total output are completed and then control is returned to the caller.

 ## Overflow